 Under the existing statutes, many municipalities questioned whether alternates are permitted to sit at the table or participate in meetings.
 Practices and legal opinions varied from community to community.
 Additionally, many felt for alternates to be best prepared to serve when called-up or to fill future vacancies they needed to participate in meetings on a regular basis.
 This bill allows alternate members of land use boards to participate in meetings of the board as a non-voting member.
 Boards are required to establish procedural rules to set the details of how and when the alternate may participate.
 For example, rules may specify that alternates participate during master plan or other work sessions; during hearings but not board deliberations that lead to a vote; etc. The level of participation is up to the board as contained in their rules.
-The following are suggested examples from OEP subject to modification by local land use boards.
+See the suggested Rules of Procedure in the Planning Board Handbook and the Zoning Board of Adjustment Handbook.

 Application Acceptance/Incomplete Applications